CoryCampbell/CoryCampbell/README.md

 Currently we are learning how to implement AWS into React projects!

 About Me:
+  - Full Stack Software Engineer 👨‍💻
   - 8 years of Music Production/Engineering 🎧
   - Painter/Digital Art 🎨
-  - Aspiring Web Developer 👨‍💻
   - Video Game Enthusiast 🎮
   - Disc Golf Slinger 🌳
   - Vikings Fan 🏈